fuinorg/marchetyper/README.md

 [![Java Development Kit 11](https://img.shields.io/badge/JDK-11-green.svg)](https://openjdk.java.net/projects/jdk/11/)

 ## Why?
-Creating a Maven Archetype from a project is already possible using the [create-from-project](https://maven.apache.org/archetype/maven-archetype-plugin/create-from-project-mojo.html) Mojo.
+You may argue "Creating a Maven Archetype from a project is already possible using the [create-from-project](https://maven.apache.org/archetype/maven-archetype-plugin/create-from-project-mojo.html) Mojo".
+You are right.
 Unfortunately it's pretty limited and does not allow much individual customization.
 That's where the **marchetyper** kicks in.
-It has a specialized configuration file and allows repeating the creation process every time your existing example project has changed.
+It has a specialized configuration file and allows **repeating the creation process** every time your existing example project has changed.
+As your example project will change over time, having an *automated build* that automatically updates your Archetype is the major benefit of **marchetyper**.

+## Getting started
+See [marchetyper-archetype](https://github.com/fuinorg/marchetyper-archetype) - An specialized Archetype that allows automated creation of the necessary Maven multi-module project structure for your own Archetype build.

 ## Plugin
 The plugin uses a config file named 'marchetyper-config.xml' in the same directory where the 'pom.xml' is.